What Is the Sombrero Galaxy? And Why Is It So Majestic?

 Speaking of distances, we can pretty much consider the Sombrero Galaxy as one of our distant neighbours.
 It is the fifth closest galaxy to the Milky Way, as far as 29.31 million light-years.

-Over 100 billion stars are found in the Sombrero Galaxy, which is 60,000 light-years or 540,000 trillion km across.
+The Sombrero Galaxy is 60,000 light-years or 540,000 trillion km across, with a mass equal to 800 billion suns, our Sun!
+It also has over 100 billion stars as well as gas and dust.
 Though the Milky Way has almost the same number of stars, it is much larger than the Sombrero Galaxy, with a diameter of 105,700 light-years.
+This means that the distances between stars in the Milky Way are larger than their counterparts in the Sombrero Galaxy.

-Interestingly, scientists concluded that there was a black hole at the centre of the Sombrero Galaxy only in 1990, although the galaxy itself was discovered over two hundred years before that.
-Despite how major this black hole discovery was, we can boil it down to some basic physics principles.
+Interestingly, scientists concluded that there was a black hole at the centre of the Sombrero Galaxy only in 1990, although the galaxy itself was discovered over two hundred years before that—French astronomer Pierre Méchain discovered the Sombrero galaxy in May 1783 while he was conducting observations of the night sky.
+Despite how major and rather complex this black hole is, we can boil it down to some basic physics principles.

 Now back to the Sombrero Galaxy.